Possum Pie

 History

 By the late 20th century, Possum Pie had become a staple at Arkansas cafés, church gatherings, and family events, eventually earning its reputation as a signature Arkansas dessert.
-Today, it’s one of the state’s most recognizable and nostalgic sweets.
+Today, it is one of the state’s most recognizable and nostalgic sweets.

 Fun Facts

-• Some recipes use dark chocolate pudding, some use milk chocolate, and a few add a third chocolate layer (usually ganache).
+• Some recipes use dark chocolate pudding, while others use milk chocolate.

 • Church, Junior League, and family cookbooks across Arkansas helped the recipe spread long before the internet.